Table of Contents

 - Mangrove vegetation facilitates more water loss.
 Leaves are thick and contain salt-secreting glands.
 Some block absorption of salt at their roots itself.

 - They contain a complex salt filtration system and complex root system to cope with salt water immersion and wave action.

 - They are adapted to the low oxygen (anoxic) conditions of waterlogged mud.

-- They produces pneumatophores (blind roots) to overcome respiration problem in the anaerobic soil conditions.
+- They produce pneumatophores (blind roots) to overcome the respiration problem in the anaerobic soil conditions.

 - Mangroves occur worldwide in the tropics and subtropics, mainly between latitudes 25° N and 25° S.

 - They require high solar radiation to filter saline water through their roots.
 This explains why mangroves are confined to only tropical and sub-tropical coastal waters.

 - Mangroves occur in a variety of configurations.
 Some species (e.g. Rhizophora) send arching prop roots down into the water.